-The thunder did [a] and [b], [c] and [d], creates a rise and the rhythm is heightened by the similar number of syllables in each element.
+The thunder did [a] and [b], [c] and [d], creates a rise and fall, and the rhythm is heightened by the similar number of syllables in each element.
 Note not only the sentence structure but also the application of great vocabulary: ear-splitting, spat, rolled, ashen, reverberated, barren, wasteland.
 (And, yes, either not both of ear-splitting and deafening would have been better.)

 We went further and investigated how we could coordinate two or three non-finite clauses to add even more sentence variation. [fig.12]

-Children now had a bank of varied multi-clause sentences that were choc-full of fabulous vocabulary that could drop directly or rework into their narrative.
+Children now had a bank of varied multi-clause sentences that were choc-full of fabulous vocabulary that they could drop directly or rework into their narrative.